 Essex Summer School Mission statement and Key Principles

-The Essex Summer School in Social Science Data Analysis provides world-leading social science methods training to postgraduate research students by offering instruction from an internationally renowned faculty, drawn from the world’s top research institutions.
-It seeks to foster the academic research and careers of the postgraduate students who attend, both through training and by offering unique networking experiences.
+The Essex Summer School in Social Science Data Analysis provides world-leading social science methods training to postgraduate research students by offering instruction from an internationally renowned faculty drawn from the world’s top research institutions.
+It seeks to foster the postgraduate students’ academic research and careers, both through training and by offering unique networking experiences.
 In doing so, it contributes to the entirety of the international social science community.

 The SSDA Summer School is marked by and known for the following core features.
 Our mission is to foster each of them, prioritising the delivery of the highest quality of social science methods instruction.